RewardBench 2: Advancing Reward Model Evaluation: Conclusion

 \section{Conclusion}

-\evalname~2 is a step forward in providing a broad, multi-domain accuracy-based evaluation for reward models that can be translated into downstream use.
-We demonstrate that \evalname~2 provides a strong signal of reward model accuracy and use in Best-of-N sampling, but that additional factors affect performance in RLHF beyond accuracy on a general benchmark, expanding on recent work.
+\evalname~is a step forward in providing a broad, multi-domain accuracy-based evaluation for reward models that can be translated into downstream use.
+We demonstrate that \evalname~provides a strong signal of reward model accuracy and use in Best-of-N sampling, but highlight additional training context-specific factors affecting performance in RLHF that accuracy on a general benchmark cannot capture, expanding on recent work.
 Accuracy-based RM benchmark scores are a prerequisite for strong training with RLHF, but they are not sufficient.

-These findings warrant caution when using reward model evaluation benchmarks: While the benchmark can be used as a guide for picking a reward model off-the-shelf to be used in some settings like best-of-N sampling, for policy-gradient algorithms like PPO, the results of the benchmark should be considered in the context of one's training setup.
-Instead of simply taking the top model on \evalname~2, we show that one should \textit{take the recipe} for that model and integrate it into their specific workflow rather than the checkpoint itself.
+These findings warrant caution when using any reward model evaluation benchmark: While the benchmark can be used as a guide for picking a reward model off-the-shelf to be used in some settings like best-of-N sampling, for policy-gradient algorithms like PPO, the results of the benchmark should be considered in the context of one's training setup.
+Instead of simply taking the top model on \evalname, we show that one should \textit{take the recipe} for that model and integrate it into their specific workflow rather than the checkpoint itself.

 As reward model capabilities continue to improve and researchers use them in more diverse scenarios in post-training, reward model evaluation frameworks will need to evolve with them, providing more contextual and situational insights into their performance.